dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ### Asset packs

 .NET Android 9 Preview 3 introduces the ability to place assets into a separate package, known as an *asset pack*.
-This enables you to upload games and apps that would normally be larger that the basic package size allowed by Google Play.
+This enables you to upload games and apps that would normally be larger than the basic package size allowed by Google Play.
 By putting these assets into a separate package you gain the ability to upload a package which is up to 2Gb in size, rather than the basic package size of 200Mb.

 > [!IMPORTANT]
 > Asset packs can only contain assets.
-In the case of .NET Android this means items which have the `AndroidAsset` build action.
+In the case of .NET Android this means items that have the `AndroidAsset` build action.

-.NET MAUI defines assets via the `MauiAsset` build action.
+.NET MAUI apps define assets via the `MauiAsset` build action.
 An asset pack can be specified via the `AssetPack` attribute:

 ```xml
 <MauiAsset